HorizenOfficial/zencash-swing-wallet-ui/README.md

 **wallet.dat needs to be backed up regularly (not just once - e.g. after every 30-40** **outgoing transactions) and it must also be backed up after creating a new Z address.**

+**STABILITY WARNING: The GUI wallet is known to exhibit occasional stability problems related to running a full Zen node.**
+**Specifically if the locally running `zend` cannot start properly due to issues with the local blockchain, the GUI cannot start either!**
+**Users need to be prepared to fix such problems manually as described in the [troubleshooting guide](docs/TroubleshootingGuide.md).**
+**Doing so requires command line skills.**

 #### New/Experimental: [ZENCash Desktop GUI Wallet packages for Debian/Ubuntu Linux](https://github.com/ZencashOfficial/zencash-swing-wallet-ui/blob/master/docs/ReleaseUbuntuRepository.md) are available